Assessing hierarchies by their consistent segmentations: Optimizing the Jaccard index

 \subsubsection{Using the tree structure for maximizing the auxiliary measures}

-Thus, the maximization of the benefit (property \ref{def:benefit}) results in a subset of nodes subject to the consistency constraints, with the maximal benefit in $\,\cal T.$ The key observation in this maximization is that a subset with the maximal benefit in a subtree ${\cal T}^N\!$ can be obtained from subsets with the maximal benefit in the subtrees of children of $N.$ That is, we can use the recursive structure of the tree $\cal T$ to maximize the benefit.
+The maximization of the benefit (property \ref{def:benefit}) results in a subset of nodes subject to the consistency constraints, with the maximal benefit in $\,\cal T.$ The key observation in this maximization is that a subset with the maximal benefit in a subtree ${\cal T}^N\!$ can be obtained from subsets with the maximal benefit in the subtrees of children of $N.$ That is, we can use the recursive structure of the tree $\cal T$ to maximize the benefit.

 Let $\,\cal N' \!\subset\!
 N \!\subset\!
-T\,,$ we say that $\,\cal N'$ is best if it has the highest benefit relative to every other subset of $\cal N$ with the same number of nodes.
-Depending on the context, $\,\cal N'$ should also have the properties associated with the consistency; i.e., being a partition (for b-consistency) or belong to a single layer (c-consistency). $\,\cal N'$ is worst if it has the minimal benefit relative to other subsets of $\,\cal N$ of the same size.
+T.$ We say that $\,\cal N'$ is {\em best} if it has the highest benefit relative to every other subset of $\cal N$ with the same number of nodes.
+Depending on the context, $\,\cal N'$ should also have the properties associated with the consistency; {\em i.e.}, being a partition (for b-consistency) or belong to a single layer (c-consistency).
+Interestingly, we also need the notion of worst subsets. $\,\cal N'$ is {\em worst} if it has the minimal benefit relative to other subsets of $\,\cal N$ of the same size.

-\begin{remark} Note that within the same consistency type there can be several best/worst subsets in $\,\cal N,$ having the same benefit but not necessarily of the same size. \end{remark}
+\begin{remark} Note that within the same consistency type, there can be several best/worst subsets in $\,\cal N,$ having the same benefit but not necessarily of the same size. \end{remark}

-Thus, a subset $\cal N$ maximizes the benefit (property \ref{def:benefit}), if and only if, $\cal N$ is a best subset in $\cal T.$ Below, by referring to $\cal N$ as best without specifying in which subset of $\cal T$ the subset $\cal N$ is best, we mean that $\cal N$ is best in the entire $\cal T.$
+Thus, a subset $\cal N$ maximizes the benefit (property \ref{def:benefit}), if and only if $\cal N$ is a best subset in $\cal T.$ Below, by referring to $\cal N$ as best without specifying in which subset of $\cal T$ the subset $\cal N$ is best, we mean that $\cal N$ is best in the entire $\cal T.$